loreneg/food-expiration-proj/README.md

 View a list of food items on the menu.
 A red LED indicator will turn on if an item has expired and it will be highlighted in red in the food list view, offering a clear visual cue.
 <br>

+To see live testing photos of the functionalities check out [project gallery directory](/Project-gallery).

 <div align="right">

 [Go to top](#fridge-guardian-with-msp432-p401r)